 Fly from Ho Chi Minh City to Siem Reap, Cambodia.
 Flight time is approximately 1 hour.

 Meet your guide for a private guided tour by boat to the village of Kompong Kleang.
-Located on the northern edge of the lake, marvel at the village of stilted houses rising up to 10 metres in the air.
-In the wet season water rises to within 1 metre of the buildings.
+Located on the northern edge of the lake, marvel at the village of stilted houses rising up to 10 meters in the air.
+In the wet season water rises to within 1 meter of the buildings.
 The community is surrounded by flooded forest and is the largest village on the lake.
-See how this isolated community functions by visiting the local school, health centre, pagoda and market.
+See how this isolated community functions by visiting the local school, health center, pagoda, and market.
 After the tour concludes you will be transferred back to your hotel.

 Fly from Siem Reap to Bangkok, Thailand.
 Flight time is approximately 1 hour.